 Download audio file

 It’s easy for someone else to look at you and say – you’ve got some real potential.
 But we often don’t feel that way.
 Me?
 Potential?
 Nah.
 Where would that come from?
 Join Berni Dymet …

-It’s easy for someone else to look at you and say – you’ve got some real potential.
+It’s easy for someone else to look at you and say – you have some real potential.
 But we often don’t feel that way.
 Me?
 Potential?
-Nah!
+Nah.
 Where would that come from?

 It’s great to be with you again at the beginning of a fresh new week, a week that for each one of us is, well, is full of potential, new possibilities, new opportunities.

 Okay, some weeks it doesn’t feel like it.
 But it is true, no matter what life’s thrown at us in the past, no matter what life throw at us today or tomorrow – this week is full of potential.
 And for me at least it’s really sad when I look at someone who’s got so much potential built into their DNA, you can just see it in them, and yet somehow they’re not realising that potential.
 Not living it out.

 What about you, what about me?
 What seeds of potential has God planted in our hearts?
 Are we nurturing those seeds?
 Are we living life to its fullest potential?
 Or perhaps, perhaps are we missing it?
 Let me be really direct, are you living out the full potential for your life?

 Most of us, well, we wake up and we look in the mirror and we see ourselves in the glass and we say, “Well I’m nothing special, look at our home, our surroundings, our work, our family, our life, our routine, it’s mundane, it’s ordinary.”
 Sometimes we even feel locked into our grind, that daily, you know, cranking the handle over.
 And it’s true, life is 90% routine.
 But this week on A Different Perspective, I’d like to take a look at the other 10%.